Cold Brew Concentrate Recipe Featured

 Grinding for cold brew is very easy even with manual grinders.
 I usually ask my 7-year-old daughter to do it with my 1Zpresso J-Max grinder.
 It is quick and almost effortless.

-Of course, if your grinder capacity is smaller than the 100 g of coffee we will be using, you will need to empty the grinder a few times.
+Of course, if your grinder capacity is smaller than the 100 g of coffee we will be using (like the hand grinder I use), you will need to empty the grinder a few times.

 3. Measure the water